Astro H (Hitomi) [JAXA]

 ASTRO H was launched together with three small payloads in February 2016 on an H-2A-202 rocket.
 In March, several pieces became detached from the satellite with the spacecraft not responding.
 In late April the mission was declared a loss.
 A chain of malfunctions led to the destruction: A erroneous reading from one of the vehicle’s body rate sensors showed a roll, which was not there effectively, which led the ACS to spin up the satellite, while sun and star sensors did not supply measurements.
 With the reaction wheels approaching maximum momentum levels, attitude thrusters were fired.
 But as the thruster settings were not updated after extensions of the mirror system, this led to even higher spin rates, which led to disintegration, likely of the optical bench and the outer solar arrays.

-JAXA is considering to launch a replacement Astro H2 in 2020, which will only feature the SXS and SXI instruments and discard the HXT/HXI and it's extentible optical bench and the SGD detectors.
-NASA is considering to contribute a copy of the SXS instrument.
+JAXA plans to launch a replacement XARM in 2020, which will only feature the SXS and SXI instruments and discard the HXT/HXI and its extentible optical bench and the SGD detectors.
+NASA is contributing a copy of the SXS instrument.

 |Type / Application:||Astronomy, X-Ray|

 |Equipment:||2 HXT, 2 HXI, SXT-S, SXS, SXT-I, SXI, 2 SGD|